Horizontal-org/Tella-website/docs/FAQ.md

 ### Can i backup the data I store in Tella? {#can-i-backup-the-data-i-store in-tella?}

+Yes, you can, but the process is manual for the moment.
+There are different alternatives available for backups:
+- Establish a secure connection to a computer or phone that's in physical proximity using [Nearby Sharing](/nearby-sharing).
+This is the most secure method available.
-Yes, you can.
-You can connect to different clouds directly from Tella and choose the files you want to send to the cloud.
-You can read more about the [servers available here](/features#backup-files).
-You can also select files from your vault and export those your phone.
+- Connect to a cloud directly from Tella and choose the files you want to send to the it.
+You can read more about the [servers available here](/for-organizations).
+- Select files from your vault and export those to your phone.

 All exports outside of Tella's encrypted vault (to a cloud server or to your phone) will be unencrypted.
+The only method of sharing files that transfer files directly to another encrypted vault is [Nearby Sharing](/nearby-sharing).

 ## Security & Privacy {#security--privacy}